Chronic illness has taught me what parenting means:

 The stairs take you up.
 The first few get your blood pumping, the next set start taking a bit more effort and you breathe harder.
 You keep on going, looking toward the end, but now your breath comes in gasps and pants.
 You have to stop and grip the rail, but there’s no place to sit down.
 Sweat trickles down your back, so you take off your coat, and keep climbing, because there’s no going back—there’s just up.
 If you have a disability, you might be pulling yourself along by that rail, one shaky foot, one sweaty palm, at a time.

 On a real staircase, there are landings.
-If you’re climbing at a park, there might even be a well-placed bench for you to take a breather, a respite, a time of recovery—a drink offile7681283666881 cool water.
+If you’re climbing at a park, there might even be a well-placed bench for you to take a breather, a respite, a time of recovery—a drink of cool water.
 It might be pokey, and uneven, but it’s a bench, and you’re grateful for it.
 After you catch your breath, you continue on, and then the path, or the stairwell, turns a corner.
 You’re still tired, but not as tired as you were.
 You had a break.
 The best thing is, you know soon there will be another landing, another place to take a break—or you’ll have reached the top.

 But, what if there are no landings?